 It is a Government requirement that flood risk is considered in the process of allocating land for development and recommends that sites should be allocated starting from those of lowest flood risk.
-This sequential process is documented in Planning Policy Statement 25 (PPS25) which will replace the Planning Policy Guidance Note 25 (PPG25) for Development and Flood Risk in August 2006.
+This sequential process is documented in Planning Policy Statement 25 (PPS25) which replaced the Planning Policy Guidance Note 25 (PPG25) for Development and Flood Risk in August 2006.
 The Government aims to reduce the risks from flooding to people and the developed and natural environment by discouraging further built development within floodplain areas and promoting best practice for the control of surface water runoff.

-Flooding is an issue with varying levels of severity across most of the study area with 8% of properties within the borough located in areas at risk of flooding.
+Flooding is an issue with varying levels of severity across most of the study area with 5% of properties within the borough located in areas at risk of flooding.
 Significant flooding in the area is mainly caused by the overtopping of river banks, whilst less severe flooding generally in Weymouth itself, is predominantly from surface water runoff and the blockages of drains and culverts.
-Tidal flooding and associated rapid inundation is mainly concentrated at Chiswell on the Isle of Portland where the shingle spit of Chesil Beach can be overtopped and/or breached.
+Tidal flooding and associated rapid inundation is mainly concentrated at Chiswell on the Isle of Portland where the shingle spit of Chesil Beach can be overtopped and/or breached, although looking into the future with sea level rise tidal flooding will become more significant, particularly to Weymouth Town Centre.

 Extensive records of historical flood events exist across the area with flooding at Chiswell documented as early as November 1824.
-These records have been sourced from Weymouth and Portland Borough Council and also from the EA and are used in conjunction with other data such as Flood Maps detailing extents of flood risk and information about the location of defences.
+These records have been sourced from Weymouth and Portland Borough Council and also from the Environment Agency and are used in conjunction with other data such as flood maps detailing extents of flood risk and information about the location of defences.

 As well as current flood risk, the potential effects of climate change on flooding caused by fluvial and tidal influences have also been investigated.
-This involves the use of increased flow rates (by 20-30%) and the effect of sea level rise on coastal areas.
-Some modelling was carried out in specific locations to accurately determine the extent of future flood extents based on the topography of the land surface.
+This involves the use of increased flow rates (by 20%) and the effect of sea level rise on coastal areas.
+Modelling was carried out in specific locations to accurately determine the extent of future flood extents based on the topography of the land surface.
 The effects of increased wave height and wind speed may also be an issue for coastal areas.
 The modelling of these effects is outside of the scope of this study.
-Guidance indicates a 10% sensitivity allowance needs to be applied up to 2080.
 Detailed Flood Risk Assessments and further studies should encompass this information.